Goldisinghyadav/Career-Path-Analytics-Dashboard/README.md

 1. Open the `.pbix` file in **Power BI Desktop**
 2. Use slicers to filter data by field, GPA, or skills
 3. Click visuals to drill down into details
-4. Right-click on a career to drill through to the Career Analyzer page

 ---